 - N – R: Very Light Yellow; S – Z: Light Yellow - These diamonds have strong yellow or brown tinting and are not recommended unless one prefers these deeper shades.

-It is important to note that natural fancy color diamonds are highly prized and graded on a different scale.
+It is important to note that natural fancy color diamonds are highly prized and graded differently.

-Check out the Following video showing different diamond color grades:
+The Following video shows different diamond color grades:

 Which Diamond Color is the Best?

-Now with the details above, the confusing question arises that which diamond color should I buy!
+Now with the details above, the confusing question arises that which diamond color grade should I buy?

-- First, the most important consideration is the budget.
-Most of the buyers choose a D or E color grade whereas many go with a near-colorless grade and allocate more on the best cut that they can afford (which gives them more sparkle).
-Deciding whether or not you want to spend more on diamond color grade is partly related to the size and shape of the diamond that you are considering, and your setting preference.
+- First, the most crucial consideration is the budget.
+Most buyers choose a D or E color grade, whereas many go with a near-colorless grade and allocate more on the best cut they can afford (which gives them more sparkle).
+Deciding whether or not you want to spend more on diamond color grade is partly related to the size and shape of the diamond you are considering and your setting preference.

-- Second, the difference between one color grade and the succeeding grade (for example, G grade diamond and H grade diamond) is so small that it is almost impossible for one to perceive the difference with the naked eye.
+- Second, the difference between one color grade and the next grade (for example, G grade diamond and H grade diamond) is so tiny that it is almost impossible to perceive the difference with the naked eye.

 - Fourth, color is more visible in large diamonds.
-You may consider buying I, J, or K grade diamond if you are buying a diamond under 1 carat.
+You may consider buying I, J, or K grade diamonds if you buy a diamond under 1 carat.
 But it is recommended to buy H or higher grade diamonds for diamonds higher than 1 carat.

 Recommendations for Diamond Color based on Shapes and Settings

-Certain fancy-shaped diamonds hide color better than others—and can also cost substantially lesser than a round-cut diamond.
+Particular fancy-shaped diamonds hide color better than others and cost substantially less than a round-cut diamond.